Soldier On’s inaugural Family Ties program commenced in 2017 with the support of the Ian Potter Trust.

 The initial program saw six families come together in Canberra from all over Australia.
 They participated in a range of couples and group sessions, fun team building activities and relaxation sessions over three weekends, within an eight month period.

-The second program is currently underway in Victoria, with five families from the Melbourne and Albury regions coming together to spend time as a group participating in number of activities including surfing and a puzzle treasure hunt.
+The second program has recently wrapped up in Victoria, with five families from the Melbourne and Albury regions coming together to spend time as a group participating in number of activities including surfing and a puzzle treasure hunt.
 This weekend was possible thanks to the support of the Ian Potter Foundation, the YCW Camp Committee Patriotic Fund for financially supporting the weekend and the YMCA Phillip Island Coastal Discovery Camp who hosted the activity.

 The Program Schedule

 Weekend 1 – Couple sessions focused on relationships and learning relaxation techniques.